pytorch/examples/README.md

 WARNING: if you fork this repo, github actions will run daily on it.
 To disable this, go to <myuser>/examples/settings/actions and Disable Actions for this repository.

 `pytorch/examples` is a repository showcasing examples of using [PyTorch](https://github.com/pytorch/pytorch).
-The goal is to have curated, short, *high quality* examples that are substantially different from each other that can be emulated in your existing work.
+The goal is to have curated, short, few/no dependencies *high quality* examples that are substantially different from each other that can be emulated in your existing work.

 For tutorials: https://github.com/pytorch/tutorials
 For changes to pytorch.org: https://github.com/pytorch/pytorch.github.io